Skip to main content

 Writing New Configured Classes

-All configured classes must:
+All configured classes:

 • Extend from the ConfiguredInstance base class